MicrosoftDocs/sql-docs/docs/connect/jdbc/getting-the-driver-version.md

 - The version is displayed in the readme.txt file of the product distribution.

 Also, the JDBC driver name can be returned from the [getDriverName](reference/getdrivername-method-sqlserverdatabasemetadata.md) method call on the SQLServerDatabaseMetaData class.
-It will return, for example, "Microsoft JDBC Driver 12.8 for SQL Server".
+It returns, for example, "Microsoft JDBC Driver 12.8 for SQL Server".

 The following lines are example output from calls to the methods of the SQLServerDatabaseMetaData class: